Patrick Buckley (politician): New Zealand

 After a short residence in Queensland he settled in New Zealand in 1865, and began his law practice in Wellington.
 Soon after his arrival, he became a member of the Wellington Provincial Council.
 He first represented the Karori and Mākara electorate (1872–1873), and then the City of Wellington electorate (1873–1876).
 He was called to the Legislative Council on 23 July 1878, where he served to 20 December 1895 when he resigned.
 He was Colonial Secretary (1884–1887) and leader of the Upper House in the second Stout-Vogel Ministry, and Attorney-General (1891-1895) and Colonial Secretary (1891-1895) in the Ballance and Seddon ministries.
 Under John Ballance, he was also briefly Postmaster-General and Electric Telegraph Commissioner in 1891, but he was soon succeeded by Joseph Ward.
 Under Richard Seddon, he was also Minister of Marine in 1893.
 He was leader of an overwhelmingly opposition Upper House under the Liberal Government from 1891 until 1895, when he accepted the position of Judge of the Supreme Court.
 He was created Knight Commander of St. Michael and St. George in the 1892 Birthday Honours.

 On 3 April 1869 he married Alice Jane, the only daughter of Sir William FitzHerbert.

 He had land in the Wellington suburb of Melrose.
 Buckley Road, Melrose is named after him.

+Fort Buckley, a defensive fort built on the slopes above Kaiwharawhara overlooking the port of Wellington was also named after him.

 He died at Lower Hutt, New Zealand.